Modulus of surface families and the radial stretch in the Heisenberg group: Introduction and Statement of Results

 \end{defn}

 In analogy to the complex case, there are equivalent analytic and geometric definitions, see Section \ref{sec:quas} for details.
-But in the Heisenberg group case there exists an additional condition for $K-$quasiconformal mappings $f$.
-Namely, such an $f$ has to preserve the contact form of $\fH$, i.e. $f^*\omega=\lambda\omega$ a.e. for some non-vanishing function $\lambda$.
-Moreover, if $f=(f1,f_2,f_3)$ then the distributional derivatives
+But in the Heisenberg group case there exists an additional condition for $K$-quasiconformal mappings $f$.
+Namely, such an $f$ has to preserve the contact form of $\fH$, i.e., $f^*\omega=\lambda\omega$ a.e., for some non-vanishing function $\lambda$.
+Moreover, if $f=(f1,f_2,f_3)$ then the distributional derivatives $Zf_I$ and ${Z}f_I$ exist a.e.
+Where, $f_I=f_1+if_2$ and $Z,\;\overline{Z}$ are the {\it horizontal} vector fields